the-ted/content-guide/article.md

 As the above journals are only published every month, you need a source for current events that is published more regularly.
 Without this source, you'll feel out-of-date and go back to checking your standard set of blogs every 30 minutes.

 I have found that The Wall Street Journal is my preferred source for current events.
 This is because the NYTimes has pivoted to be very progressive, and I find that the NYRB and LRB do a more effective job at delivering those perspectives.
 The WSJ covers "just the facts" in a better way and also evens out your political views.

+With those four sources you'll generally have enough to read, particularly if you take their recommendations and find 1-2 books to read concurrently.

 ### Streaming video